 What Kinds of Cases Go to New Albin, IA Small Claims Court?

 You can always sue an individual New Albin, IA Small Claims Court if they live in New Albin, IA County.
 You can always sue a company in New Albin, IA Small Claims Court if their business is located in New Albin, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 New Albin, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes